QuantFusion/audit-os/README.md

-# audit-os
+# Audit-os

-Meta-audit controller for CI, metrics, and Slack sync
+This is the initial bundle for audit-os.